 Found in 5 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume diary of Joshua Cresson.
 The volume provides an account of the Philadelphia Yellow Fever epidemic in 1793, and is largely religious in nature.
-Entries describe the illness, and the death and burial of many of Cresson’s community.
-The volume includes a note signed by Mary Cresson, which she addressed to her children with Joshua Cresson, so that they would understand the circumstances of their father's death.
+Entries describe the illness, as well as the death and burial of many members of Cresson’s community.
+The volume includes a note signed by Mary Cresson, Cresson's wife, which she addressed to their children, so that they would understand the circumstances of their father's death.

-Scope and Content note This collection is comprised of a single volume commonplace book of the Morris family.
-It includes copied extracts from the journals of margaret Morris, which include a description of Yellow Fever in Philadelphia in 1793, as well as copied poems, letters written by Mary Morris and Richard Hill Morris, and a clipped illustration depicting early settlers.
+The commonplace book of the Morris family includes copied extracts from the journals of Margaret Morris, which include a description of Yellow Fever in Philadelphia in 1793, as well as copied poems, letters written by Mary Morris and Richard Hill Morris, and a clipped illustration depicting early settlers.

-Scope and Content note This collection is comprised of the papers of Isaac Proctor.
+This collection is comprised of the papers of Isaac Proctor.
 The majority of the collection is composed of the personal correspondence of Proctor from the end of the 18th century, but also includes a single, small diary, and a single folder of his financial records.